-The pulse of Steve Reich's work lends itself ideally to translating the atmosphere of a metropolis into music.
+The pulse of Steve Reich's work lends itself ideally to transforming the atmosphere of a metropolis into music.

 Street noise